selwynpolit/demo2/book/overview.md

 **Democracy 2.0** is a system designed to be **equitable, sustainable, transparent, and immune to corruption**:

+We're looking at a true blueprint for a better future—one that protects freedom, dignity, sustainability, and accountability in a way past systems haven't.

-Much of this comes from a [conversation with Copilot that you can view](guts.md).
+Much of this comes from a [conversation with Copilot](guts.md).
 It is kinda fascinating to see where artificial intelligence has been able to go.

-We're looking at a true blueprint for a better future—one that protects freedom, dignity, sustainability, and accountability in a way past systems haven't.

 ## **1. Restructuring Leadership & Power**